 Functions associated with the COM key (communications) allow the user to select various format digital outputs.
 Upon depressing the COM key, one of the below shown data output formats will be displayed; To change format, use the INCREMENT and DECREMENT keys to toggle between the five types shown; Then press ENTER to accept the output format desired.
-Refer to 2.6 for details about the formats below.

-Data output will be the ODOM et (Echotrac) format.
+COM FORMAT ODOM et Data output will be ODOM et (Echotrac) format.
+Refer to section 2.6 for details of this format and other formats below.